Dreamscent/Dreamscent.github.io/_posts/2024-06-14-Local-Low-Latency--VR-Casting-with-Moonlight.md

-For completeness, this is how the entire output looks like and what you should look for:
+For completeness, this is how the entire output looks like, what you should look for and what the Sunshine config should look like after you're done: